 The chances of surviving these diseases varies considerably.
-Among the types of blood cancer with the leukaemia (particularly in older adults), non-Hodgkin lymphoma, and myeloma.
+Among the types of blood cancer with the worst survival rates are acute myeloid means that referral for cancer tests is leukaemia (particularly in older adults), non-Hodgkin lymphoma, and myeloma.
 Survival is not equal for all people, and can vary by age, ethnic background, sex, location in the UK, and socio-economic status.